letsencrypt/acme-spec/draft-barnes-acme.md

 path (required, string):
 : The string to be appended to the standard prefix ".well-known/acme-challenge/" in order to form the path at which the nonce resource is provisioned.
 The result of concatenating the prefix with this value MUST match the "path" production in the standard URI format {{RFC3986}}

-nonsecure (optional, boolean):
+port (optional, number, default 443):
+: The port to which the client would like the validation request to be sent.

+tls (optional, boolean, default true):
-: If this attribute is present and set to "true", the server will perform its validation check over enencrypted HTTP (on port 80) rather than over HTTPS.
-Otherwise the check will be done over HTTPS, on port 443.
+: If this attribute is present and set to "false", the server will perform its validation check over unencrypted HTTP rather than over HTTPS.

+If the "port" attribute is present, it MUST be within the "allowedPorts" set presented by the server.
+If the server receives a "port" value that was not in the "allowedPorts" set (including if "allowedPorts" was not provided in the challenge), it MUST immediately invalidate the challenge without further processing.

+If the "port" attribute is set to an allowed value, then the validation request will be sent on that port, either over TLS (if "tls" is absent or "true") or directly over TCP.
+Otherwise, the request will be sent on the default port for HTTP according to the "tls" attribute (443 for "true", and 80 for "false").

 ~~~~~~~~~~